milon/sociomantic-test/readme.md

 ```
 php artisan serve
 ```
+This command will start your development server at `localhost:8000`.
+But I highly recommend to use [laravel valet](https://laravel.com/docs/5.6/valet) if you are a Mac user.
+[Windows](https://github.com/cretueusebiu/valet-windows) and [Linux](https://github.com/cpriego/valet-linux) versions are available too.

 If you want to install some seed data to get a proper idea about how the system works, then run these commands-